wclark-aburra-code/pi-service/README.md

 Future challenges include parallelizing the Clojure Pi estimates, lowering the throttle rate, and tuning the core.async channel's buffer size accordingly; multi-channel communication for the server-sent events, to enable both algorithms to run and pass estimate messages to the client at the same time; maintaining state of the "reductions" lazy lists state after connection reset; more explicit logic to close connections, as the current connection logic depends on Pedestal's automatic response to an EventSource being closed by the client.

 <sub>
-Previous implementations of this Clojure logic can be found here: https://github.com/billyclark3/clojurepi and here: https://github.com/billyclark3/goPi/blob/master/piEstimate.go
+Previous implementations of this pi-estimation logic can be found here: https://github.com/billyclark3/clojurepi and here: https://github.com/billyclark3/goPi/blob/master/piEstimate.go.
+The Clojure logic is much improved in this version, particularly the use of lazy sequences.
 </sub>